fmetivier/OpenPattern/docs/source/Tutorial.rst

 1. create an instance of the corresponding class,

-2. call different methods of altering or modifying,
+2. call different methods of alteration or transformation,

 3. draw and, if necessary, save the pattern.

-The drawing of the pattern can also be done directly from the classes ``Pattern`` and ``Point`` as we will see later.
-To start, however, I recommend that you use the existing library patterns.
-I will add patterns as I go. extent of my free time.
+Pattern drawing  can also be done directly from the classes ``Pattern`` and ``Point`` as we will see later.
+To start, however, I recommend that you use the existing pattern libraries.
+I will add patterns depending of my free time.

 The Basic Pattern